-6.21 Table 2 lists the sites within the District's built-up areas which are allocated by this Plan for residential development or as part of a mixed development.
+6.21 Table 2 lists the sites within the District's builtup areas which are allocated by this Plan for residential development.
 The table is not intended to be a comprehensive list of all sites that can be developed for housing purposes.
 Many other sites within the builtup areas already benefit from planning permission and others, particularly those identified by the Urban Capacity Study, are suitable for development and will come forward under the terms of the Plan's general proposals.
 The Table includes estimates of the number of dwellings that each of the allocated sites might accommodate, based on their character and surroundings and the aim of maximising the capacity of development opportunities.